hillhao/PYNQ-project/Pynq_Z1_overlay/readme.md

+1. Project
+The accelerator_sim folder contains the simulation files for accelerator, which can be run independently.
+The other folders are for the PYNQ project, which implements a Deep recurrent neural network accelerator through overlay.
+The overlay base project is based on the PYNQ borad design (https://github.com/Xilinx/PYNQ).u In order to build your own overlay design, you should follow the below instructions:

+a, build a new project in the ~/vivado/base folder;

+b, open the base project using the tcl file stored in ~/bitstream folder, the instruction is like the following (choose your own path): source F:/xil_pro/Pynq-Z1_081902bk/bitstream/base.tcl

+c, build a your own ip core with AXI Stream interface;

+d, save the tcl file when the implement process is finished, using the following instruction (choose your own path and tcl file name): write  F:/xil_pro/Pynq-Z1_081902bk/bitstream/new_overlay.tcl

+2. Design and implement
-this is the Pynq project based on the Z1 board, which includes the overlay design part.
+This is the Pynq project based on the Z1 board, which includes the overlay design part.
 The FPGA system diargram is shown as the following figure.

 ![image](https://github.com/hillhao/PYNQ-project/blob/master/images/accelerator%20diagram.jpg)